 The program provides students with a background in plant science along with specific expertise and skills needed for careers in the grape industry.
-It combines classroom instruction and theory with practical, applied learning through field experiences and an internship.
+It combines classroom instruction and theory with practical, applied learning through field experiences and a specialized professional internship.

 Students can also choose to take online courses from the Viticulture and Enology Science and Technology Alliance (VESTA).

 Request information about the Viticulture program

 Areas of study include:

 - Vineyard management

 Michigan is ranked top five nationally for grape production, and graduates find careers in a variety of vineyard and wine-related industries inside and outside the state based on their interests.

 - Vineyard owner

 - Vineyard manager